Colorectal Cancer Screening & Coalition

 Free colorectal cancer screening

 Colorectal cancer is the second leading cause of cancer deaths in Texas, but the number of people dying from this disease is dropping.
 One reason may be that colorectal cancer can be prevented by screening people who do not have any symptoms of cancer.
-The Project 80% colorectal cancer screening (CRCS) program is a project of The University of Texas MD Anderson Cancer Center which aims to increase education and screening for asymptomatic patients.
+The Project 80% colorectal cancer screening (CRCS) program is a project of

-• Are between 45 and 75 years old
+- Are between the ages of 45 and 75

-• Have no symptoms of colorectal cancer (rectal bleeding or blood in stool, persistent changes in bowel habits, unexplained weight loss)
+- Have no symptoms of colorectal cancer (rectal bleeding or blood in stool, persistent changes in bowel habits, unexplained weight loss)

-• Do not have inflammatory bowel disease (acute diarrhea, colitis, diverticulitis, Crohn's disease or ulcerative colitis)
+- Do not have inflammatory bowel disease (acute diarrhea, colitis, diverticulitis, Crohn's disease, or ulcerative colitis)

-For a list of participating clinics, visit the Texas Cancer Information colorectal cancer screening services page, Where can I get screened for colon cancer?.
+For a list of participating clinics, visit the

 Project Contacts